tracktownsoftware/SpreadsheetGearCodeSamples_JupyterCSharp/README.md

 2. Install [Visual Studio Code](https://code.visualstudio.com/)
 3. Install [.NET Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-pack)
     - Ignore the "Getting Started with .NET" prompt to "Install .NET SDK".
 You already installed it in step 1.
+4. Clone this repo and open its local folder in VSCode.